- Accepts bad credit

 - How rates are determined: The rate you will get mainly depends on your credit history, loan amount, and state of residence.

-- Fees: There are no major fees on Jora Credit’s personal loans.
-There’s no origination fee to open the loan and no fee for making late payments.
+- Fees: The origination fee is None and the fee for making late payments is None.
 There are no prepayment penalties, either.

 Jora Credit Requirements & Application Information